Dr Natasha S C Jones

 Consultant in Sport and Exercise Medicine: Oxford University Hospitals NHS Trust

-Vice- President: Faculty of Sport and Exercise Medicine 2016
+President Faculty of Sport and Exercise Medicine, Clinical Director Moving Medicine.

-Natasha initially qualified from St Bartholomews Medical School, London in 1992 and became a General practitioner in 1997.
-After 8 years of General practice, she went on to pursue her personal interest in Sport and Exercise Medicine and became a consultant in Oxford in 2010.
-She works for the world renowned Nuffield Orthopaedic Centre in both the Sport and Exercise and general musculoskeletal medical services.
-She is the clinical lead for the rheumatology team.
+Natasha initially qualified from St Bartholomew’s Medical School, London in 1992.
+Having gained a wide experience in all fields of medicine, Natasha went on to complete specialist training in Sport and Exercise Medicine in 2010.
+She works at the world-renowned Nuffield Orthopaedic Centre where she leads the Sports and Exercise Medicine services and the complex musculoskeletal clinics.

 Natasha lectures locally, nationally and internationally on Sport and Exercise Medicine related topics.

 Natasha has a personal interest in running, cycling, swimming and sailing and has competed in Age Group competition in Olympic Distance Triathlon at World Championship Level.
-She has completed the Three Peaks Yacht race 3 times as a runner and holds a yachtmaster qualification.
+She has also raced for a national ladies cycling team, holds a yachtmaster qualification and has completed the Three Peaks Yacht race 3 times as a runner and sailor among other adventure events.

 Natasha is passionate about Sport and Exercise Medicine and is highly experienced in helping athletes and recreational exercisers prevent and recover from injury so that they may achieve their goals.